 I configured this particular pre-set for my personal use within the Insight Timer App to do a meditation technique called The Three Minute Breathing Space that involves three separate one minute mini meditations in the one session with my eyes closed.
 I need to know when to switch from one mini meditation to the next, so that is why I have the bell going off every minute in that meditation session.
 This is just one of the many ways I use this App.

 A Personal Success Story

-I suffer from stress/anxiety.
-I also suffer panic attacks, migraine headaches and have a heart condition.
+Like a lot of people, I experience stress and anxiety.
+I also have experienced panic attacks, migraine headaches and have a heart condition.
 One of my brothers suggested back in late 2016 that I should look at doing meditation.
 At that stage, he had been doing meditation himself for about 4 months.

 I decided to give meditation a go as I felt that it could help me on the health front and I also felt that it would be useful and beneficial.
 Beside which, I discovered that meditation has a lot of potential benefits which I did not want to miss out on.

-This App (the Insight Timer App) has a number of different functions, one of them is a countdown function which you can configure yourself.
+The Insight Timer App has a number of different functions, one of them is a countdown function which you can configure yourself.
 I have setup a number of different countdown options based on the length of the countdown, sound options, how often to make noices, and so on and so forth.

-In the Master Your Mind – Beginner Course, it is recommended that you do meditation sessions for so many minutes and this is where the Insight Timer App countdown function is used.
+This is the sort of thing where you can use the Insight Timer App countdown function.
 When you do meditation counting down from say 3 minutes, you need an alarm to go off when that time is up, otherwise you never end!
 The Insight Timer App countdown function does this brilliantly.